tfeb/tfeb-lisp-implementation-hax/lw/README.md

 will allow the stack to be extended while it is smaller than `100000`.
 The default value of the limit is `*stack-limit*` which in turn defaults to the current stack length at load time.
 There are options to say 'always extend', 'never extend' and 'use `*stack-limit*` dynamically to decide'.

 You will need [metatronic macros](https://tfeb.github.io/tfeb-lisp-hax/#metatronic-macros) to use this.

+### Protecting variables
+`protecting-variables` is a macro which uses information about the lexical environment to make variables read-only.
+I would like this to be portable between at least several implementations, and if it becomes so it will move from here (the package will be renamed).
+In order to work it needs to be able to map over lexical environments finding variable information, which you can do in LW with `system:map-environment`.

+I wrote this because someone asked whether it was possible to do something like it: the only time I can really see it being useful is if you have code which involves macros which might be secretly assigning to things in a way which is hard to see in the source.
+It *doesn't* protect you against mutating objects which are the value of variables which is obviously a hard problem in general.
+It can't fully protect against assigning to special variables (special variables are not protected by default, because you can always say `(setf (symbol-value ...) ...)`.
+It can (if you ask) protect symbol-macros although this tends to cause warnings about unused references which are hard to avoid.

+It's not much more than a toy, but it exists.
+You will need [collecting](https://tfeb.github.io/tfeb-lisp-hax/#collecting) to use it.